 - Pain Medications - Over-the-counter NSAIDs, such as acetaminophen and ibuprofen, are often effective means to reduce sciatica inflammation and reduce pain.
 Additionally, muscle relaxants may be prescribed by a physician for a short-term use (up to two weeks) to further alleviate pain.

-- Epidural Steroid Injections - In severe cases, epidural steroid injections may be recommended by a physician to reduce pain.
+- Epidural Injection or Epidural Steroid Injections - In severe cases, epidural injections may be recommended by a physician to reduce pain.
 Unlike oral medication, injections go directly to the painful area around the sciatic nerve to address inflammation.
 Results are temporary, providing patient relief for one week up to a year, and does not work for everyone.
 Injection treatment is often paired with a specific conditioning or exercise program.

 For most patients, sciatica typically gets better on its own, and the healing process usually only takes a few days or weeks.
 The majority of patients find their pain subsides within a 6-12 week time span.
 Following pain relief, a physical therapy program may be recommended by a physician to alleviate residual pain and prevent future injuries.